Perpetual Futures Terms of Service

 - If we determine that liquidation and any applicable venue-level loss-absorption mechanism (including any venue insurance fund or similar mechanism) is insufficient to absorb losses, or where required to preserve market integrity or platform solvency, we may implement ADL, as described in the FAQ and Disclosures.

-(a) Effect.
-ADL may automatically reduce, partially close, or fully close one or more Positions held by Users with opposing exposure, in order to reduce systemic risk or allocate residual losses.
+(a) ADL may automatically reduce, partially close, or fully close one or more Positions held by Users with opposing exposure, in order to reduce systemic risk or allocate residual losses.
 ADL can affect any User, including Users whose Positions were not in breach of margin requirements.

 - In addition to (or instead of) using venue-level loss-absorption mechanisms or ADL we may take other protective actions as described in these Terms and the FAQ and Disclosures, including restricting trading, changing risk parameters, rejecting orders, closing Positions, or pausing the Perpetual Service, particularly during market disruption or abnormal trading conditions.